-Halter class entry must have a minimum fleece length of 50 millimetres for Huacaya and Suri and a maximum fleece age:
+The recommended minimum fleece length for Halter class entries shall be 50 millimetres for Huacaya and Suri and the maximum fleece age on such entries shall be:

-- For Huacaya of under 14 months - For Suri in a first fleece of under 18 months, and - For Suri in a second or subsequent fleece of under 14 months
+- For Huacaya under 14 months

+- For Suri in a first fleece under 18 months

+- For Suri in a second or subsequent fleece under 14 months.

-Short Fleece shows
+Short Fleece Shows

-Shows held between January and the end of March, (excluding Royals, unless special dispensation is given in writing beforehand), have the option to elect which fleece length show they wish to run.
-Normal (lengths as above), or Short with a minimum fleece length of 30 millimetres for huacaya and a minimum length of 50 millimetres for suri.
+Shows held between January and the end of March in 2023 (excluding Royals, unless special dispensation is given in writing beforehand), have the option to elect which fleece length show they wish to run.
+Normal (lengths as above) or Short.
+Where a show is run as a Short Fleece Show the recommended minimum fleece length for Huacaya halter entries shall be 20 millimetres and the recommended minimum fleece length for Suri halter entries shall be 30 millimetres.